My PC is slow, so what should I do?

 • Open the computer case by removing the screws or locking clips.

-• Use a handheld vacuum or a soft brush to remove dust from fans, heat sinks, and air vents.
+• Use a handheld vacuum or soft brush to remove dust from fans, heat sinks, and air vents.

 • Also clean the dust accumulated on the internal components such as the motherboard, processor, RAMs and hard drives.

-• Close the computer case and replace the locking screws or clips.
+• Close the computer case and replace the screws or locking clips.

 • Turn on your computer and reconnect the cables.

-It is important not to use compressed air to clean the inside of your computer because it can blow dust inside certain components, which can damage your computer or increase the risk of overheating.
+It is important not to use compressed air to clean the inside of your computer because it can propel dust inside certain components, which can damage your computer or increase the risk of overheating.
 It is also advisable to do regular dust cleaning to maintain the performance of your computer.

-3) Windows updates and up-to-date drivers
+3) Updates Windows and updated drivers

-To make sure you have the latest updates installed, go to the "Windows Update" section in your computer's settings.
+To ensure you have the latest updates installed, navigate to the “ Windows Update” in your computer settings.

 When you check for updates, your PC will also check for the latest device drivers.